mhagstrand/slate/source/includes/_api_root.md

 ### <span class="jumptarget"> Responding to the GET request </span>

 Upon receiving the `GET` request at your **Auth Callback URI**, your app should return some HTML to the merchant browser.
-BigCommerce renders this in an iframe inside of the Control Panel.
+BigCommerce renders this in an iframe inside of the control panel.
 It could be a form that collects further information from the user, or you could redirect the user to your app's main page.
 If you do not pass back some HTML, the user will be left looking at a blank screen.
 Such an app would not be accepted into the App Store.

 ### <span class="jumptarget"> Making the POST request </span>